jamesphillipturpin/x-factor/README.md

 2. Add documentation of existing features.
 3. Improve the quality of the writing.
 4. Ask AI to do any of the above.

+### Consulting with the Repository Owner
+If you want help with a similar or related project, please contact the author jamesphillipturpin.
+I took classes related to AI at Caltech, and I am also a licensed structural engineer, and experienced with algorithmic trading.
+If you have an AI related project that intersects one or more of those fields, it may be an especially good fit.

 ## Future Plans